U.S. stocks fell on Wednesday, hurt by a late sell-off in financial shares after an influential bank analyst recommended selling Wells Fargo

 Earlier in the day, Wells Fargo had been among several banks, including Morgan Stanley and U.S. Bancorp

 But the market took a turn for the worst in the last half-hour of the session, causing indexes to finish at their lows of the day.
-In the Dow, 6 of the 30 stocks rose, 22 fell, 2 were unchanged.

 Besides Wells Fargo, other notable casualties in the bank sector were JPMorgan

 Boeing shares dropped 2.4 percent to $50.63 following a wider-than-expected quarterly loss from the aircraft maker.

 Biotechnology company Genzyme Corp